 - Facsimile systems are intended to be used for transmitting words and images.
 Pictures are scanned and converted to signal waves, which are transmitted to a remote point where they are reconverted to produce a duplicate of the original.
-There are nearly 180,000 units installed today. - Examples of new equipment offerings are: - Xerox Telecopier 485 (less than one-minute-per-page transmission). - Qwip 1200, and Qwip 2 (two-minutes-per-page transmission). - Facsimile systems are generally not coordinated with other communications services and have grown up to serve a need.
-For example: - To transmit operational documents (such as drawings and reports) in preference to the slow and unreliable Postal Service or faster and reliable, but expensive, courier services. - The use of such services has more than doubled in the last three years and is expected to triple in the coming five years.
+There are now over 200,000 units installed. - Examples of recent U.S. equipment offerings are: - Xerox Telecopier 485 (less than one-minute-per-page transmission). - Qwip 1200, and Qwip 2 (two-minute-per-page transmission). - Facsimile systems are generally not coordinated with other communications services and have grown up to serve a need.
+For example: - To transmit operational documents (such as drawings and reports) in preference to the slow and unreliable postal service or faster and reliable, but expensive, courier services. - The use of such services has more than doubled in the last three years and is expected to triple in the coming five years. - MICROFILM - Microfilm is the oldest of the office automation tools still being used.
+There are three general forms: - Archival, usually stored in rolls, where retrieval is rare. - Manual retrieval systems, usually using indexed microfiche. - Automated retrieval systems using either roll or card-mounted microfilm, with computerized indexing and mechanical retrieval systems.